 Loss of Control

 If a player makes a control check and the result is a fail, the summon breaks free.
-A free summon has preference to attack those that have damaged it, or the conjurer that failed to control it.
+A free summon has the preference to attack those that have damaged it or the conjurer that failed to control it.

-Additionaly if you wanted as a possible GM intrusion on a rolling a 1, the summoned creature only goes for the conjurer that failed to control it, ignoring others that attack it.
-At any point before the control check, the summoner can choose to release the creature, which will simply disappear before it takes its turn.
+Additionally, if you wanted as a possible GM intrusion on a rolling a 1.
+The summoned creature only goes for the conjurer that failed to control it, ignoring others that attack it.
+At any point before the control check, the summoner can choose to release the creature.
+Released creatures will simply disappear before it takes its turn.

 Bonding with Magic Items